 Establishing work – Mothertongue

 Mothertongue - a culturally and linguistically sensitive therapeutic support service for people from black and minority ethnic communities, was established in 2000.
-Its CEO and Clinical Director was Beverley Costa from 2000 until its closure and the successful handover and integration of their Interpreter Service and elements of their therapy model into the local NHS Mental Health Service.
+Its CEO and Clinical Director was Beverley Costa from 2000 until its completion and the successful handover and integration of their Interpreter Service and elements of their therapy model into the local NHS Mental Health Service.
 Mothertongue also ran a dedicated Mental Health Interpreting Service.
 Beverley founded the Pásalo Project in 2017, partly to share the learning from Mothertongue.

 In 2008 Mothertongue won the Award for Excellence in the Practice of Counselling and Psychotherapy from the British Association for Counselling and Psychotherapy and in 2009, The Queen’s Award for Volunteering.